Frequently Asked Questions

 Q. What type of corporate group is Fukuoka Financial Group?

 “Fukuoka Financial Group” (FFG) is a financial holding company established in April 2007 after receiving a license to serve as a holding company with bank subsidiaries.
-FFG consists of four regional banks (The Bank of Fukuoka, The Kumamoto Bank, The Shinwa Bank, and The Eighteenth Bank) and subsidiaries.
+FFG consists of three regional banks (The Bank of Fukuoka, The Kumamoto Bank and The Juhachi-Shinwa Bank) and subsidiaries.
 For details see Company Overview and Group Vision.

 Q. What type of companies does FFG consist of?